 Screen your stock investments: Research companies before buying stock in them to ensure they’re socially and environmentally responsible.
 And purge any companies from your portfolio that you find are being poor corporate citizens.
 A socially responsible financial advisor can screen your holdings for you.

 Become an active shareholder: If you hold stock, you’ll receive a shareholder proxy ballot every spring.
-Vote your proxy ballot in favor of social and environmental shareholder resolutions (see p.
-20).
+Vote your proxy ballot in favor of social and environmental shareholder resolutions.
 (Mutual fund managers receive and vote the proxy ballots for their stock holdings, and they must disclose those votes on the fund website.
-If you disagree with how one of your mutual funds voted on particular ballot, call the investor relations department and let
+If you disagree with how one of your mutual funds voted on a particular ballot, call the investor relations department and let them know.)

 In Your 50s